A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Main Approaches to PLM-based CTG

 where $g$ is a list of generated tokens, $p_i$ is the probability distribution for the next token, and the introduction of $I(c)$ reduces the probability of words that have already appeared.

-\citet{point_insertion} propose POINTER, an insertion-based method for hard-constrained (keep the specific words that appeared in generated text) text generation.
-Different from the auto-regressive method, such as GPT2, this method modifies the structure of the Transformer so that it can generate text in a progressive manner.
-Specifically, given certain lexical constraints, POINTER first generates the constrained words to satisfy the control condition, then more detailed words are inserted at a finer granularity between those words.
+\citet{point_insertion} propose POINTER, an insertion-based method for hard-constrained (i.e., making the specific words appear in generated text) text generation.
+Different from the auto-regressive method, such as GPT-2, this method modifies the structure of the Transformer so that it can generate text in a progressive manner.
+Specifically, given certain lexical constraints, POINTER first generates the constrained words to satisfy the control conditions, then more detailed words are inserted at a finer granularity between those words.
 The above process iterates until the entire sentence is completed.
 This kind of method can ensure the generated sentences meet the lexical constraints.
 However, the model needs to be trained from scratch on the large-scale corpus, and the fluency of the generated sentences is not as good as the auto-regressive model in most cases.

-Similar to the idea of insertion-based method, like POINTER~\cite{point_insertion}, a lexically constrained text generation framework called Constrained BART (CBART) is proposed~\cite{CBART}.
-This approach also adopts the way of progressive insertion/replacement for text generation, yet without the modification of the Transformer's architecture.
+Similar to the afore-mentioned insertion-based method~\cite{point_insertion}, a lexically constrained text generation framework called Constrained BART (CBART) is proposed~\cite{CBART}.
+This approach also adopts the progressive insertion/replacement for text generation, yet without modifying the Transformer's architecture.
 Concretely, based on the pre-trained model BART, it divides the generation process into two steps.
 First, a token-level classifier is added on BART's encoder to predict where to replace and insert.
 Then, the predicted results are regarded as signals to guide the decoder to refine multiple tokens of the input in one step by inserting or replacing tokens before specific positions.
 Different from the normal way of generating texts step by step, the decoder predicts all tokens in parallel so as to accelerate the inference.
 Although CBART does not need to reconstruct the architecture of PLMs, the training and inference processes are different from the original pre-training tasks, which can lead to a negative impact on the quality of text generation.